How to write a product description that ranks high and boosts sales in 7 steps

 1. Write with your buyer personas in mind

-• Demographic information about your ideal customer,
+• Demographic information about your ideal customer

-• Motivating factors that drive your buyer to search for products and ultimately make a purchase,
+• Motivating factors that drive your buyer to search for products and ultimately make a purchase

-• The emotional transformation they experience before and after buying your product,
+• The emotional transformation they experience before and after buying your product

-• Objections or misconceptions they have about your product or brand overall,
+• Objections or misconceptions they have about your product or brand overall

-• Marketing messages and sales tactics that do and don’t resonate with your ideal customer,
+• Marketing messages and sales tactics that do and don’t resonate with your ideal customer

 BUYER_PERSONA_PRODUCT_DESCRIPTION

-2. Speak in your customer’s own language
+2. Write product descriptions in your customer’s own language

 In other words, if your target audience is shopping for “to-may-toes” and you’re selling them as “to-mah-toes,” you’ll never have the chance to win their business.